docker/docs/language/golang/build-images.md

 ## Build the application from source
 ##

-FROM golang:1.19-buster AS build
+FROM golang:1.19 AS build-stage

 WORKDIR /app

-COPY go.mod .
-COPY go.sum .
+COPY go.mod go.sum ./
 RUN go mod download

 COPY *.go ./

-RUN go build -o /docker-gs-ping
+RUN CGO_ENABLED=0 GOOS=linux go build -o /docker-gs-ping

 ##
+## Run the tests in the container
+##

+FROM build-stage AS run-test-stage
+RUN go test -v ./...

+##
 ## Deploy the application binary into a lean image
 ##

-FROM gcr.io/distroless/base-debian10
+FROM gcr.io/distroless/base-debian11 AS build-release-stage

 WORKDIR /

-COPY --from=build /docker-gs-ping /docker-gs-ping
+COPY --from=build-stage /docker-gs-ping /docker-gs-ping

 EXPOSE 8080